DoctorXX23/autopilot_manager/README.md

 # Packaging

 Keep in mind that when cross-compiling, the correct toolchain should be installed.
+Also, MAVSDK should be also installed for that same target.

 ```sh
 ./tools/generate_debian_changelog.sh > debian/changelog;